The Hokitika Gorge Walk (2026 Guide)

 As the area has recently been upgraded, the facilities available at the start of the Hokitika Gorge walk are of a high standard and well maintained.

 Flushing toilets can be found right by the entrance to the walk.
-Because the walk is so short, there are no other toilets at any point on the track.
+There are no other toilets at any point on the track.

 There is also a grassy areas with picnic tables scattered around at the entrance to the for visitors to enjoy.